neerja007/ChEA/README.md

 Checklist : (according to priority)

+link the pages properly.. no "file:c///"username" etc etc.. should ve "./"pagename" or ../"pagename" add the side tags add current to certain pages remove current from wrong places give new photos (workshop) to ajitesh get logo from ajitesh add workshop page

 *problem inserting the photos in the slider..photos r too big..try it out..pics r in home page files..file names-1,2,3,4,5,6,7,8,9,10

 *library link to be added in e-resources(neerja)